mobify/workshop--adaptivejs-components/README.md

 ## What Stencils Are There That I Can Use?

 You've already seen one in the previous step: `stencil-select`!
-While there are many, for the purpose of this Workshop we will only touch on just the following:
+While there are many, for the purpose of this Workshop we will only cover the following:

 * Card Component (a.k.a. `stencil-card`)
 * Tabs Component (a.k.a. `stencil-tabs`)

-In the proceeding Workshop steps we are going to learn how to install these Stencil components, how include them in a template, and how to customize their markup, styles and functionality.
+In the proceeding steps we are going to learn how to install these Stencil components, how to include them in a template, and how to customize their markup, styles and functionality.

 ## Done!
 Onward!